 Shopping for a certified diamond is the surest way to verify the details of the gem before buying it.
-More so, if the grading reports are issued by a reputable gemological laboratory.
+This factor increases in importance if the grading reports are issued by a reputable gemological laboratory.

 A vendor may readily tell you that a diamond weighs 2 carats or has no inclusions.
-Remember, these are features you can’t possibly verify with the naked eye.
-Therefore, your options would only be limited to taking the vendor at their word.
+It ought to be remembered that there are features you cannot possibly verify with the naked eye, and therefore, your options would only be limited to taking the vendor at their word.

-But with certified diamonds, you can counter check the credentials on the grading report and match them with the dealer’s claims.
-Buying certified diamonds is especially important if you’re shopping at a vibrant diamond district where verifying every detail with the vendor is often a tall order.
+However, you can counter check the credentials on the grading report and match them with the dealer’s claims in the case of certified diamonds.
+Buying diamonds that carry certification issued by reputable labs is especially important if you’re shopping at a vibrant diamond district where verifying every detail with the vendor is often a tall order.

 2. Easier To Insure

-Diamonds don’t come cheap.
-And losing them could deal you a terrible blow, not only financially but also sentimentally.
+Diamonds do not come cheap; losing them could deal you a terrible blow, both financially and sentimentally.
 Therefore, it pays to insure the stone.
 Your insurance company will indemnify you in the event of loss or damage.

 However, many insurance companies generally shy away from insuring uncertified diamonds.
-An insurance company would need accurate descriptions of the stone so it can capture those details in its database.
-That guarantees a less tedious compensation process.
-Apparently, only certified diamonds come with the kind of detailed reports a jewelry insurer would require.
+An insurance company would need accurate descriptions of the stone so that it can capture those details in its database; this process guarantees a less tedious compensation process.
+Only certified diamonds come with the kind of detailed reports a jewelry insurer would require.